buhrmi/simpwars-contracts/README.md

 You can do many things with Simps.
 For example, you can use them to play [SimpWars](https://github.com/buhrmi/simpwars), a game which is currently in development.
 Of course you can also just keep them as trophies and speculate on their value.

+The contract is not yet deployed.
+This will be done [live on Twitch](https://twitch.tv/buhrmi_tv) some time in the future.

 ## How to deploy

 This is a [Hardhat](https://hardhat.org) project.
 To deploy (for example on Rinkeby) run